Campusoft/knowledge_base/react/react.md

 Difference of Props and State.

 - Props are immutable i.e. once set the props cannot be changed, while State is an observable object that is to be used to hold data that may change over time and to control the behavior after each change.
-- States can be used in Class Components, Functional components with the use of React Hooks (useState and other methods) while Props don’t have this limitation.
+- States can be used in Class Components, Functional components with the use of React \ (useState and other methods) while Props don’t have this limitation.
 - While Props are set by the parent component, State is generally updated by event handlers.